I am in love with this new technique.

 Oh, one more thing.
 I punched a hole in the back to add the string and beads!

-FOOTNOTE: I loved this process so much, I decided to make 20 paper pinwheels from sulphite paper (thinner paper that folds easier and works better with palette watercolor) and bring them to a birthday party I was hired to host for 20 ten-year old girls.
+I made 20 paper pinwheels from sulphite paper (thinner paper that folds easier and works better with palette watercolor) and brought them to the birthday party I was hired to host for 20 ten-year old girls.
 They LOVED them so much, everyone wanted to make more than one!
 I especially love the added touch of gold paint.